above the jungle mist - preview

 1937

-The great grandson of Georg Müller gazed into the eyes of a Eurasian girl.
+The great grandson of Georg Müller gazed into the eyes of a Eurasian lass.
 ‘I love you, Shu Mei.’

 CHAPTER 1